mdavids/rfc/content/draft-davids-forsalereg-15.md

 ## Creation of a Sub-registry

-A sub-registry is to be created, called "ForeSaleReg".
+A sub-registry is to be created, called "ForSaleReg".

 ### Required Information for Registrations